About Crissy Everhart

 Efficiency – During the family formals, I work quickly and systematically to get all the breakdowns.
 I already have a list of your family members and requested photos from our discussions before the wedding, so all you and your bride/groom need to do is relax and enjoy the day.
 It's my job to herd the cats.
 I want you and your guests to enjoy the wedding, and I will work efficiently to get you guys back to the celebration so I can document the fun, the family, the emotions, and the dance moves.

 My Photography Timeline

 Photography has always been part of my life.
 I took my first landscapes on disk film when I was five years old on a trip to Colorado and fell in love with being able to capture those sights and memories onto something tangible.
 I still have those prints and film disks today!

 In high school, I always had a camera, and I literally tiled the walls of my room with thousands of 4x6 snapshots of my friends, pets, and basically everything that happened.
 In my senior year the local mall opened a national chain portrait studio retail store.
-I worked there for a few years as assistant manager and photographer, and this is where I fine tuned my rapport with children.
+I worked there for a few years as assistant manager and photographer, and this is where I fine tuned my skills photographing children.
 I wore the rainbow hat with the spinner on top and photographed hundreds of children in the front window of the Exton Picture People.